 Sheila is a professional performer who is passionate about teaching and enjoys working with people of all ages and levels – whether you or a child in your life have always wanted to play violin/viola or you would like to get back to playing after some time away from it.
-Sheila teaches privately in Guelph, and maintains a studio in Toronto at the North Toronto Institute of Music and in Breslau at the CIG School of the Performing Arts.
+Sheila teaches privately in Guelph, and maintains a studio in Toronto at the North Toronto Institute of Music.

 “Sheila is an exceptional violin teacher.
 She relates well to students, encouraging them in their playing.
 Rather than relying on someone else’s method, Sheila confidently tailors her lessons to the needs of the student.
 Using subtle, non-verbal cues (such as a gentle touch to the elbow) she provides the direct, personal feedback a beginner needs to develop proper playing technique.
 Plus, I love how she teaches things that my child is not even aware of learning such as how to practice and how to play musically.”

 “Sheila has a masterful way of balancing technique and fun.
 She is kind and supportive.
 Sheila’s passion for the violin is infectious.”

 “Sheila is such an amazing teacher.
 Every single time we go into a lesson I can see her determination to teach me something new.
 I’ve only been playing the violin for just under two years now, and she has already taught me just about everything there is to know about the violin.
 She is super patient and wants to make sure I’m happy when I play the violin, and she always motivates and encourages me to keep playing the violin.”

 “It is with great pleasure that I write in support of Sheila as a violin and string instrument teacher.
 I began studying the violin as a teenager and am now an adult student.
 Over the years I have studied with a variety of instructors.
 Sheila is the best instructor that I have had.
 She is patient and thoughtful and above all, extremely creative.